-FAA to officially allow expanded use of electronics during all phases of flightAlex Wagner - Deputy Managing Editor, News Desk
+FAA to officially allow expanded use of electronics during all phases of flightAlex Wagner - Editorial Director of News and Content

 There's some good news today for airline passengers that just can't stand to shut down and stow their electronics during takeoff and landing.
 The Federal Aviation Administration has announced that airlines can now allow passengers to use electronic devices for things like reading e-books, playing games and watching videos during all phases of flight "with very limited exceptions."
 Devices must be held or put in a seat back pocket during the plane's actual takeoff and landing roll, and the FAA says that cell phones may not have an active cellular connection.
 However, passengers are allowed to use Wi-Fi and short-range Bluetooth accessories.